-Justice Daniel J. Venters was appointed to the Supreme Court of Kentucky in August 2008 by Gov. Steve Beshear.
-He was subsequently elected to that office for the term that ends December 31, 2018, serving the 3rd Supreme Court District, which is comprised of 27 counties across Southern and South central Kentucky.
+Justice Daniel J. Venters was appointed to the Supreme Court of Kentucky in August 2008.
+He was subsequently elected to that office for the term that ends Dec.
+31, 2018.
+He serves the 3rd Supreme Court District, which is comprised of 27 counties across Southern and Southcentral Kentucky.

 Prior to his judicial career, Justice Venters also served for four years as an assistant commonwealth's attorney.
-He is admitted to practice before the United States Supreme Court and the United States District Courts for the Eastern and Western Districts of Kentucky.
-Justice Venters has served as a member of Kentucky Board of Bar Examiners and the Kentucky Bar Association Board of Governors, and as president of the Pulaski County Bar Association.
+He is admitted to practice before the U.S. Supreme Court and the U.S. District Courts for the Eastern and Western Districts of Kentucky.
+Justice Venters has served as a member of the Kentucky Board of Bar Examiners and the Kentucky Bar Association Board of Governors, and as president of the Pulaski County Bar Association.

-Justice Venters earned his juris doctorate from the University Of Kentucky College Of Law, graduating in 1975.
+Justice Venters earned his juris doctorate from the University of Kentucky College Of Law in 1975.
 He received his bachelor's degree from The Ohio State University in 1972.

 Justice Venters resides in Somerset and is married to attorney Jane Adams Venters.
-He has three children and two stepchildren, and the couple has six grandchildren.
-Justice and Mrs. Venters are members of First Presbyterian Church of Somerset.
+They have five children and 12 grandchildren.